nire0510/kenolo/README.md

 _KENOLO ruleset is simple yet powerful thanks to the operators which are supported_
 - You need to apply different rules and conditions per environment
 _Use npm configuration packages, such as [config](https://www.npmjs.com/package/config) or [nconf](https://www.npmjs.com/package/nconf), to store your ruleset per environment_.
-- You strive to keep source code modifications and consequently tedious QA cycles to the minimum
+- Rules are frequently changed, but you strive to keep source code modifications and consequently tedious QA cycles to the minimum
 _Simply modify an external JSON file to update your ruleset_.
 - Security, size & performance concern you
 _KENOLO is a 22KB `eval`-free npm package_.